TorchLean

 • paired interpreters, so the same architecture object has a pure Spec meaning and an executable TorchLean program.

-In short: GraphSpec records architecture facts before the model becomes a lower-level artifact.
+In short: GraphSpec records architecture facts before the model becomes a runtime or verifier artifact.

 4.3.3.
 Two Authoring Surfaces🔗